miezebieze/Project-Interstellar/README.md

 Custom music
 ------------
-Simply paste your music into the music folder to be included in the game.
+Simply paste your music into the ./assets/music folder to be included in the game.
-"_" will be replaced with spaces (" ").
+"_" will be replaced with spaces " ".
 For best support use .ogg but .mp3 will work too.

 File / Code information
 -----------------------